The Ultimate eCommerce Glossary of Terms: 100+ Must-Know Definitions for 2025

 • MAP (Minimum Advertised Price): A policy where manufacturers set the lowest price at which a retailer can advertise a product.
 For instance, a consumer electronics brand may require online retailers to advertise its latest headphones at no less than $150, protecting the brand’s perceived value while preventing price wars.

 • Marketplace: A platform where multiple sellers can offer their products to a large audience.
 Amazon and eBay are classic examples, where vendors list their items, and the marketplace handles transactions, customer service, and sometimes even fulfillment.
+Also, check this selection of eBay alternatives.

 • MOQ (Minimum Order Quantity): The smallest number of units a supplier is willing to sell in a single order.
 For example, a printing facility may set an MOQ of 500 units for custom-branded t-shirts, meaning a small business must order at least that amount to secure a deal.